Course Title: Facilitate links with other services

 Pre-requisites and Co-requisites

-In this course you will develop the skills and knowledge required to liaise and facilitate linkages between community services including specialist and generalist services in the community to ensure support of people in need.
+This course is part of the Diploma of Youth Work.
+Designed for those working in the sector already, this particular course will help students consolidate the knowledge and skills required to liaise and facilitate linkages between community services including specialist and generalist services in the community to ensure support of people in need.

 National Codes, Titles, Elements and Performance Criteria

 National Element Code & Title:

 1.1 Gather and store information on relevant services as appropriate

 2.1 Respond to information requests from other organisations as appropriate

 Work with and support other organisations to enhance service delivery

 3.1 Define the type and level of support to be provided and negotiate with the relevant organisation